This is a guide for journalism students making their first visits to law courts in England and Wales. It does not deal with all kinds of court.

 No pictures: don’t take a camera into court.
 It may be switched off and in a bag, but it will cause an upset.
 Taking pictures of people entering and leaving court carries legal risks which are carefully considered by news organisations.
 Students should not do take the risk.

 No sketches: don’t draw sketches in court – it’s banned under the Criminal Justice Act 1925.
-Those sketches you see of court room scenes are not drawn in court: the artist sits and court and makes notes, and draws his picture afterwards.
+Those sketches you see of court room scenes are not drawn in court: the artist sits in court and makes notes, and draws his picture afterwards.

 Taking notes – a warning: we have a right to take notes (usually) but court staff may well tell us we cannot.
 In February 2016, the Queen’s Bench Division of the High Court issued a ruling that people should be allowed to take notes in the public gallery.
 The judges quoted Her Majesty’s Courts and Tribunals Service guidelines to staff, which say: “There can be no objection to note taking in the public gallery unless it is done for a wrongful purpose; for example to brief a witness who is not in court on what has already happened.”